Stamp Duty Calculator - Australia

 Stamp duty varies for each state in Australia.
 As a rule of thumb it's 3-4% of the property value.
 However to get accurate stamp duty for your situation, please use our calculator.

-How much is stamp duty on a 500k house?
+How much is stamp duty on a $500k house?

 $500,000 is the most popular property value entered into our stamp duty calculator.
-And for NON-First Time Buyers purchasing Established Home for Primary Residence stamp duty is: NSW - $17,990; ACT - $12,800; NT - $23,928.60; VIC - $21,970; TAS - $18,247.50; SA - $21,330; QLD - $8,750; WA - $17,765.
+As of 2025, the stamp duty on a $500k house for non-first-time buyers purchasing an established home as their primary residence is: NSW - $17,029; ACT - $8,720; NT - $23,928.60; VIC - $21,970; TAS - $18,247.50; SA - $21,330; QLD - $8,750; WA - $17,765.

 Is stamp duty payable on transfer of property between family members?